-What is human-centered digital content?
+What is human-centered marketing?

 “Human-centered design is a creative approach to problem-solving […] It’s a process that starts with the people you’re designing for and ends with new solutions that are tailor-made to suit their needs.” — IDEO

-Why is empathy a major component?
+Why is empathy a major piece?

 This begins with empathy.

 This human and real approach to online interaction must translate over into the content creation process.
-And this process begins with stepping into an ‘empathetic mindset’ – and being real about knowing the audience and caring about their challenges.
-Read more: B2B empathy marketing
+And this process begins with stepping into an ‘empathetic mindset’ — and being real about knowing the audience and caring about their challenges.

 Tony Zambito, a considered marketing expert in this area, explains this as three phases’ marketers and organizations journey through.
 He calls this framework: Human-Centered Marketing – H.U.M.